 “Well, he’d have to be a full horse, due to his size.
 Ya shoulda saw ‘im at the State football game on Saturday.
 He had all 15,000 fans a’goin’ crazy with his antics.”

 “Please use proper English in class; it’s ‘you should have seen..’
 Were you the band they wrote about in Sunday’s paper?”

 “Yes, ma’am.
 But that writer was in the minority.
-All the students loved our music.
-It really inspired the team.
+All the students love our music.
+It really inspires the team.
 They almost won.”

-“Well, you know it is the adults who make the decisions in this world.”
+“Well, you know it is the adults who make these decisions in this world.”